 Complete Document Customization: Users can customize every field on a contract, including font size and color, image and video insertion, tables and figures, etc.

-Digital Signing: PandaDoc, like most contract management software, includes digital signing features, making contract approval smooth and straightforward.
+Digital Signing: PandaDoc, like most contract management software, includes digital signing/e-signature features, making contract approval smooth and straightforward.

 Tracking: PandaDoc contains a multitude of tracking capabilities to continuously stay abreast of the status of a contract, who has viewed it or made changes, and even how much time each party spent on each section.